-- What is the aim of the publication?
+- what is the purpose of the publication?

-- What text will accompany the photo, and should the photo illustrate the text literally or is there a theme-based approach?
+- what text or caption will accompany the photo, and should the photo illustrate this message literally or thematically?

-- Should the photo fit into an existing design? (e.g. portrait or landscape images).
+- does the photo have to fit into an existing layout (portrait and/or landscape)?

-- Only work with photographers who are prepared to relinquish copyrights or whose fees include copyrights on a standard basis.
-Stipulate that the photos can be applied free of copyrights to all Maastricht University or MUMC+ communication media, be it printed material, websites, stands, promotional material, advertisements, etc.
+- Only work with photographers who are willing to waive the photo rights (copyrights) or have incorporated them into their rates.
+Ensure that the photos can be used royalty-free in all Maastricht University/MUMC+ communications, including printed matter, websites, stands, promotional material, advertisements, etc.

-- The photographer can only charge copyright for photos to be used by a third party outside UM/MUMC+.
-This is only possible if the university's commissioning party has granted permission.
+- The photographer may only charge copyright fees if the photo will be used by a third party outside UM/MUMC+.
+Such use is only permitted with the consent of the university client.